Skip to main content

 Bullying and Harassment

 Education law also covers issues like bullying and harassment in schools.
 Students have the right to a safe learning environment.
-Bullying and sexual harassment in public schools, unfortunately, are nothing new.
-But to make matters worse, mobile phones and social media sites have proved to be powerful weapons for school bullies.
+Bullying and sexual harassment in public schools are nothing new.
+Today, cell phones and social media have become powerful weapons for school bullies.

 While virtually all schools prohibit bullying and harassment, some states have passed laws protecting students.

 Schools must take steps to prevent bullying and harassment and deal with any incidents that occur.
-The process might involve an education law attorney and the general counsel for the school.
-Schools may be liable for damages caused by the bullying or harassment of other students and teachers.
+The process might involve an education law attorney and the school’s general counsel.
+Schools may be liable for damages resulting from bullying or harassment of other students and teachers.

 Student Records and Privacy